 Students (or a member of their immediate family) must have a current membership of their local PTA to participate.
 Multiple entries into any or all of the categories is allowed and encouraged.
 Students' work is judged at the local campus, with the opportunity to advance to Council, Texas and National PTAs.
 Scholarships and prizes are available for top entries!

 Reflections 2023-2024 Theme:

 To participate in the annual theme submission contest, visit the Texas PTA Theme Search Page.
 The winner gets $100!

-Submissions for the contest are due in the Fall (usually early November), chosen and announced by the following June by National PTA.
+Submissions for the theme contest are due in the Fall (usually early November), chosen and announced by the following June by National PTA.
 The theme contest winner for this Fall is used as the theme 2 years from now.

 ARTS IN EDUCATION CONTACT